MicrosoftDocs/azure-docs/articles/cognitive-services/form-recognizer/concept-receipts.md

 ## Next steps

-- Complete a [Form Recognizer client library quickstart](quickstarts/client-library.md) to get started writing a receipt processing app with Form Recognizer in the language of your choice.
+- Complete a [Form Recognizer quickstart](quickstarts/client-library.md) to get started writing a receipt processing app with Form Recognizer in the language of your choice.

 ## See also